Do you know everyone in your workplace? Visitor badges are an easy tool to secure your office and let employees work professionally with your...

 - Delivery personnel: food and floral deliveries, office supplies, special event deliveries, equipment, and product deliveries, and more.

 - Professional guests: vendors, job candidates, visiting professionals from a branch office or partnering organization.

-- Personal Guests: Family members and friends who stop in to pick up an employee for lunch or friendly chat.
+- Friends and family: Family members and friends who stop in to pick up an employee for lunch or a friendly chat.

 In the majority of these situations, the guest will know by name exactly who they are coming to meet.
 A few will have a general idea, but not a name, e.g. will want to meet with the person in charge of buying office supplies.